-If you have received your acceptance e-mail from the Office of International Programs (OIP) - congratulations and welcome to your study abroad program.
+If you have received your acceptance e-mail from the Global Education Office (GEO) - congratulations and welcome to your study abroad program.
 Please read the following instructions carefully and be sure to complete all necessary steps and documents.

 Acceptance Procedures to Host Institution

 Students access their host institution’s application and all of these forms via a Blackboard site.
 Students can print off the forms in the Miller Library.
 Students must turn in ALL host application forms by the requested deadline (mid-March).